Skip to content

 python app.py --peek

-The output will contain a peek_frames/ folder listing all detections.
+The output contains a peek_frames/ folder listing all detections.

 Performance

-analyst (default)Compute MaxN~27 min per video-hourSlower; some GoPro versions unsupportedSpecies-ID and MaxN
+analyst (default)Compute MaxN~27 min per video-hourSlower; some GoPro versions unsupportedSpecies ID & MaxN

-peekExtract frames~9 min per video-hourNo annotation support; more frames to reviewQuick frame extraction
+peekExtract frames~9 min per video-hourNo annotation; more frames to reviewQuick frame extraction

-The pipeline is designed to minimise False Positives.
-It uses a very low confidence threshold to ensure close to all sharks are detected, but this causes ~5x “garbage detections” which the user manually rejects.
+The pipeline is tuned to minimise false negatives.
+The low confidence threshold ensures almost all sharks are detected, at the cost of ~5× “garbage” detections that the user manually rejects.

 Troubleshooting

-• Terminal says I need git — Install it from git-scm.com, or download the source code from releases.
+• Terminal says I need git, install from git-scm.com, or download the source from Releases.

-• venv module not found — Check your Python version (python --version).
-Ensure it’s 3.9+.
-If not, download from python.org.
+• venv module not found, check your Python version (python --version).
+Ensure 3.9+.
+If not, install from python.org.

 [ WARN:0@379.898] global cap_ffmpeg_impl.hpp:1541 grabFrame packet read max attempts exceeded...

-Your GoPro version is incompatible.
-Use the provided reformatting script:
+your GoPro version is incompatible.
+Use the reformatting script:

 2. Transfer from SD card using the reformat script: